-- An employee who is given a warning or is dismissed under this policy has the right of appeal.
+- 20.1 An employee who is given a warning or is dismissed under this policy has the right of appeal.
 The appeal should be sent in writing to the manager who made the original decision and set out the grounds on which the employee believes that the decision was flawed or unfair.
-The appeal must be made within five working days of receiving written confirmation of the written warning or dismissal. - 17.2 The appeal will be heard by a senior manager who has not been involved in the decision to impose a warning on the employee, in line with the authority to take disciplinary action, as detailed in paragraph 4.2 of the Disciplinary Policy.
-If the appeal is against dismissal, the appeal will be heard by a panel comprising a senior manager who has not been involved in the decision to impose dismissal on the employee, the Chair of Personnel Committee and one other member of Personnel Committee or their substitute(s).
-The hearing manager/panel will be advised by an HR professional and a note taker will also be present. - 17.3 Appeal hearings will normally take place within 14 days of receipt of the employee's written notice of appeal.
-The employee will be entitled to be accompanied by a fellow employee or a trade union official. - 17.4 The appeal manager/panel will consider any representations made by the employee and the employee's fellow employee or trade union official.
-They must also consider representations made by the manager who conducted the final Attendance Management Hearing and imposed the written warning/dismissal. - 17.5 At the hearing, the decision made at the Attendance Management Hearing will be reviewed and the employee will be entitled to make representations about the appropriateness of that decision. - 17.6 Upon completion of the appeal, the appeal manager/panel will convey their decision to the employee.
-The decision will be confirmed in writing within three working days. - 17.7 The outcome of the appeal is final.
+The appeal must be made within five working days of receiving written confirmation of the written warning or dismissal. - 20.2 The appeal will be heard by a senior manager who has not been involved in the decision to impose a warning on the employee, in line with the authority to take disciplinary action, as detailed in paragraph 4.2 of the Disciplinary Policy.
+If the appeal is against dismissal, the appeal will be heard by a panel chaired by a senior manager who has not been involved in the decision to impose dismissal on the employee, together with the Chair of Personnel Committee and one other member of Personnel Committee or their substitute(s).
+The hearing manager/panel will be advised by an HR professional and a note taker will also be present. - 20.3 Appeal hearings will normally take place within 14 days of receipt of the employee's written notice of appeal.
+The employee will be entitled to be accompanied by a fellow employee or a trade union official.
+A guidance note for the process to be followed at the appeal hearing is available on the intranet or by clicking here. - 20.4 The appeal manager/panel will consider any representations made by the employee and the employee's fellow employee or trade union official.
+They must also consider representations made by the manager who conducted the final Attendance Management Hearing and imposed the written warning/dismissal. - 20.5 At the hearing, the decision made at the Attendance Management Hearing will be reviewed and the employee will be entitled to make representations about the appropriateness of that decision.

+20.6 Upon completion of the appeal, the appeal manager/panel will convey their decision to the employee.
+The decision will be confirmed in writing within three working days.

+20.7 The outcome of the appeal is final.
 There is no further right of appeal.

-18. Managing long term sickness
+21. Managing long term sickness